The abandoned palaces of Europe will take your breath away

 It was during this post-war period that the palace began to decline, falling prey to looters who stripped it of its valuable artwork and furnishings.
 While some of the estate’s grand features have been retained, such as the beautiful family chapel pictured here, the château itself was reduced to a mere shadow of its former glory.

-In the 1990s, the palace was purchased by a private buyer, but no substantial renovations have yet been made to the property.
+In the 1990s, the palace was purchased by a private buyer, but, as far as we know, no substantial renovations have yet been made to the property.

 Tatoi Palace, Mount Parnitha, Greece

-Known as Tatoi Palace, this spectacular ruin was once a vibrant summer retreat for the late Prince Philip’s parents, the Greek Royal family, but it has sat abandoned since the abolition of the monarchy in 1973.
+Known as Tatoi Palace, this spectacular ruin was once a vibrant summer retreat for the late Prince Philip’s (husband to Britain's late Queen Elizabeth I's) parents, the Greek royal family.
+However, it has sat abandoned since the abolition of the Greek monarchy in 1973.

-The 10,000-acre estate was originally purchased by King George in 1872 with private funds from Denmark, with the intention of building a summer retreat for his wife and children.
+The 10,000-acre (4,047ha) estate was originally purchased by King George I in 1872 with private funds from Denmark, to build a summer retreat for his wife and children.

 Tatoi Palace, Mount Parnitha, Greece